Ormiston Sudbury Academy (1999-2004), University of York (2009-2014), University of Southampton (2015-present)

 University of Southampton

-Favourite thing to do in science Learning about how amazing the world and the universe we live in is.
+Favourite thing to do in my job Learning about how amazing the world and the universe we live in is.
 Contemplating and digesting all of the awesomeness.
 Sharing my new knowledge with anyone who comes within a Schwarzschild radius of Jupiter (~ 3m).
 Repeat.

 My Typical Day